openstreams/wflow/doc/wflow_sbm.rst

 Kinematic wave and River Width
 ------------------------------
+Both overland flow (for non-river cells) and river discharge are routed through the catchment using the kinematic wave equation.

-The river width is determined from the DEM the upstream area and yearly average discharge ([Finnegan]_):
+Width and length characteristics of non-river cells use the grid cell dimensions.
+For river cells, both width and maps can either be supplied by separate maps or determined from the grid cell dimension for river length and from the DEM, the upstream area and yearly average discharge for the river width ([Finnegan]_):

 .. math: